HPC-SimTools/IPS-framework/doc/user_guides/migration.rst

-Thing have changed, the package install is now managed with python setuptools and the IPS framework is install as a package called ipsframework, see :doc:`Installing IPS <install>`.
+Thing have changed, the package install is now managed with python setuptools and the IPS framework is install as a package called ipsframework, see :ref:`installing-ips`.
 The ips.py executable is also installed in you current PATH.
 This means that you no longer need to set PYTHONPATH or PATH when the IPS framework is installed.
 This required a rearrangement of the source code.

 Also with this change in the way the package is install there are required code changes need to use it.
 The main one is that since this